stonkol/my-scripts/README.md

 1. PDF Metadata: Metadata embedded in PDF documents.
 1. PNG Textual Data: Textual information stored in PNG images.
 1. Other Formats: exiftool supports a wide range of file types, including various image formats (JPEG, PNG, TIFF, GIF, etc.), audio files, video files, PDFs, and more.

+# Split Image

+Equally divide the image into 9 equally portions.
+Is at `split-image.py`.